hep-mirrors/sherpa/Manual/source/manual/parameters/models/ufo-interface.rst

 ``Sherpa-generate-model`` step might require a lot of CPU time and memory even though not all vertices might be necessary for the scattering processes you plan to study.
-In such a case it is advised to restrict the number of external particles in Lorentz functions to the default of ``--lorentznmax 4`` and only increase that number if higher-point functions are needed.
+In such a case it is advised to restrict the number of external particles in Lorentz and color functions to the default of ``--nmax 4``.
+Of course you can increase that number if higher-point vertices are needed.

 For more details on the
 Sherpa interface to FeynRules please consult